OpenID configurations

 Deactivating a configuration

 A configuration cannot be deleted, only deactivated.
-Once deactivated, it is not possible to reactivate a configuration.
+Once deactivated, it cannot be reactivated.

-1. From the main menu, select Organization > OpenID.
+1. From the main menu, select Configurations > OpenID.